Zucchini Cooked in the Air Fryer with Mint and Basil

 zucchini mint and basil in air fryer

-Salt-Free As I’ve already mentioned in other air fryer recipes (such as this one), vegetables turn out really well, the air frying preserves their natural flavor without any loss.
-The addition of herbs completes the work and allows us not to add salt.
-For those who are not yet accustomed to cooking without salt, I also suggest using a pinch of chili pepper or paprika. 🙂
+Senza sale As I have already mentioned in other air fryer recipes (for example in this one), vegetables turn out really well: air cooking preserves their natural flavor without loss.
+The addition of aromatic herbs completes the dish and lets us avoid adding salt.
+For those not yet used to cooking without salt, I also suggest using a pinch of chili pepper or paprika. 🙂

 If you’re interested in reducing or eliminating salt, always remember to:

-▫ Gradually reduce the salt; the palate should gradually get used to it and not notice the progressive reduction.
+▫ Reduce salt gradually; the palate needs to adapt slowly and shouldn’t notice the progressive reduction.

-▫ Use condiments with a strong taste like vinegar, wine or balsamic.
+▫ Use strong-flavored condiments like vinegar, wine or balsamic.

 ▫ Prefer fresh foods.

-▫ Avoid cooking in water, prefer methods that do not disperse flavors (grill, foil, steam, microwave)
+▫ Avoid boiling in water; prefer cooking methods that do not disperse flavors (griddle, foil, steam, microwave).

 ▫ Avoid bringing the salt shaker to the table!

-In my new WhatsApp channel and on Instagram, on the Facebook page and on my Pinterest boards
+On my new WhatsApp channel and on Instagram, on my Facebook page and on my Pinterest boards

-and if you like… subscribe to my Newsletter
+And if you’d like… subscribe to my Newsletter

-and if you like… subscribe to my Newsletter
+And if you’d like… subscribe to my Newsletter

 Author image